 If left to its own devices, anchored stems could grow all the way up to the surface of your tank with 0-3 branches per node.
 In a natural habitat, it can reach 10-feet long and 1/10-inch in diameter.

 Leaves (or needles) are produced in whorls of six to twelve.
 They tend to fork once or twice but remain relatively short, generally less than one inch.

-In most instances this is a dark green plant, though lighter green shades can occur in warmer environments.
+In most instances, this is a dark green plant, though lighter green shades can occur in warmer environments.

-Hornwort is a flowering plant which is important for reproduction.
+Hornwort is a flowering plant that is important for reproduction.
 Both male and female flowers are found on the same specimen, making it a monoecious plant.
 Do not expect much color from the flowers as they are brown and only 1/10-inch long.